leetcode-python-java/leetcode-python-java/0072-edit-distance.md

 2. Determine the `dp` array's initial value
     * Use an example:
    ```
-   After initialized, the 'dp' array would be:
+   After initialization, the 'dp' array would be:
    #     r o s
    #   0 1 2 3 # dp[0]
    # h 1 0 0 0